christianh814/php-pricelist/openshift/operator/README.md

 __Database Storage__

 By default, the database uses `emptyDir` for storage; making the DB ephemeral.
-To have the operator deploy the DB with persistant storage, set the `dbstorage` variable to `yes`. (**NOTE** This assumes you have [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) setup!)
+To have the operator deploy the DB with persistant storage, set the `dbstorage` variable to `true`. (**NOTE** This assumes you have [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) setup!)

 ```yaml
 apiVersion: pricelist.cloud.chx/v1alpha1